Robinpig/Note/docs/CS/Java/Spring_Boot/Spring_Boot.md

 Fig.4.
 The Spring environment pulls properties from property sources and makes them available to beans in the application context.
 </p>

+#### Configuration properties

+When binding to `Map` properties, if the `key` contains anything other than lowercase alpha-numeric characters or `-`, you need to use the bracket notation so that the original value is preserved.
+If the key is not surrounded by `[]`, any characters that are not alpha-numeric or `-` are removed.

 ```java
 @Configuration